serverlessworkflow/specification/GOVERNANCE.md

 in the specification.
 [Lazy consensus](http://communitymgt.wikia.com/wiki/Lazy_consensus) is considered by maintainers that do not directly express their opinions in the pull request.

+Discussions and voting can be posponed in case one of the maintainers expressed that they won't be available for personal reasons, e.g. parental leave, vacations, sick leave, etc.

 We generally prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be resolved independently, get a third-party maintainer (e.g., a mutual contact with some background on the issue